-The Infogram team has spent months collecting information on all the various chart types: history, background, variations, best practices, and the do’s and don’ts.
-But, for this post we have combined the knowledge we gathered into a comprehensive guide of what to do, and what not to do, when creating the most popular charts.
+The Infogram team has spent months collecting information on all the various chart types: history, background, variations, best practices, and dos and don’ts.
+In this article, you can discover the knowledge we gathered into a data visualization guide of what to do, and what not to do when creating the most popular charts.
 Time to get graphing!

-A line chart reveals trends or change over time.
-Line charts can be used to show relationships within a continuous data set, and can be applied to a wide variety of categories, including daily number of visitors to a site or variations in stock prices.
+A line chart reveals trends or changes over time.
+Line charts can be used to show relationships within a continuous data set, and can be applied to a wide variety of categories, including the daily number of visitors to a site or variations in stock prices.

-- Start the x-axis at zero – Otherwise your viewer might draw inaccurate conclusion.
+- Start the x-axis at zero.
+Otherwise, your viewer might draw an inaccurate conclusion.

 Column and Bar

-- Compare too many categories – Nobody likes a messy pie chart.
-Too many segments makes your pie chart almost impossible to read and doesn’t do your data any justice.
+- Compare too many categories.
+Nobody likes a messy pie chart.
+Too many segments make your pie chart almost impossible to read and don’t do your data any justice.

-- Make sure your y-axes are related – Dual axis charts can be useful when comparing values that have different units of measure, because the things they measure are somehow related in a meaningful way.
+- Make sure your y-axis is related.
+Dual-axis charts can be useful when comparing values that have different units of measure because the things they measure are somehow related in a meaningful way.

-- Place primary y-axis on the left – We are hard-wired to look at the y-axis on the left first.
+- Place the primary y-axis on the left.
+We are hard-wired to look at the y-axis on the left first.
 Make sure your more important variable is placed there.

 The relationship between two variables is referred to as their correlation.
 The closer the data points come to making a straight line means the correlation between the two variables is higher, or the relationship is stronger.
 When reading a scatter plot you need to look at the direction, slope, and strength of the data points.
 The line that best fits the points on the scatter plot, or best fits the correlation, is known as the regression line.